Wye (rail): Italy

 Railways in Italy used a number of Wye_(rail)#Convoluted_wye|"inversion stars" for turning locomotives.
 This uses a pentagram layout, requiring four movements and five turnouts to reverse.
 It allows a smaller layout, without excessively tight curve radii, compared to a triangle.

 Some of these still survive, such as at Carbonia Stato railway station|the original terminus of Carbonia in Sardinia and at Mals or Malles Venosta in Val Venosta in the South Tyrol.

-As well as small terminal stations such as Carbonia and Malles Venosta, inversions stars were also installed at some principal stations such as Verona Porta Nuova and Brenner at the summit of the Brenner Pass.
+In addition to small terminal stations such as Carbonia and Malles Venosta, inversion stars were also installed at some principal stations such as Verona Porta Nuova and Brenner at the summit of the Brenner Pass.

 Namibia

 Tsumeb railway station in Namibia has two triangles.
 The first and smaller one is for turning engines and is near the station.
 The second and larger one is to bypass the dead-end station at Tsumeb for trains travelling directly between the new extension towards Angola and Windhoek.
 This direct bypass line can save an hour of shunting time, particularly if the train is longer than the loops in the station.